biomejs/biome/GOVERNANCE.md

 #### Lead nomination

-Core contributors may only be self-nominated.
+Leads may only be self-nominated.
 Being a lead only adds burden to a core contributor: more rights to be held accountable with, and more responsibilities.

-When nominating a core contributor, the person has to create a new thread in the `#leads` channel with a case of why the person should join as [core contributor](#core-contributor).
+When nominating a lead, a new thread in the `#leads` channel with a case of why the person should join as [core contributor](#core-contributor) has to be created.

 `#leads` is a private channel available only to people who have the `Lead` role.

 The voting period will follow the [voting rules](#voting-rules).
-An individual becomes a [lead](#core-contributor) if all the other leads vote in favour.
+An individual becomes a lead if all the other leads vote in favour.

 If vote is successful, the lead will ask the nominee if they want to accept the title.